Girls Matter

 Promise to make Personal, Social and Health Education (PSHE) compulsory and urge schools to include lessons on body confidence and gender equality.

-Promise that the Department for International Development will focus on equality for girls, including advocating for girls' rights to be central to the post-2015 sustainable development agenda.
+Promise that the Department for International Development will focus on equality for girls, including advocating for girls' rights to be central to the sustainable development agenda.

 Success.
 Thousands of girls and women and the organisations that work with them made sure our government took the gender equality message to the table.
 Sustainable Development Goal 5 now reads, 'Achieve gender equality and empower all women and girls'.